TemyTemy/weather-dashboard/README.md

 # Weather Dashboard
  A weather dashboard that displays weather conditions for multiple cities.

-**Technologies Used: HTML5 , CSS3, JavaScript, JQuery, Bootstrap, APIS**
+**Technologies Used: HTML5 , CSS3, JavaScript, JQuery, Bootstrap, API**